waotaa/e-core/README.md

 php artisan geo:regions-update-data-from-source --yes-to-all
 ```

+# Package contents

+- Casts which can be used to cast model properties to a format
+- CLI Commands
+- Elastic resources for mapping database data to elastic documents
+- Enums which provide static options for some model properties
+- Events which are mostly used to trigger data to elastic search synchronisation
+- Http requests used in the repositories to enforce validation rules
+- Http resources which can be used in API reponses
+- Http validation rules which are used in the requests to enforce correct user input
+- Interfaces
+- Jobs, mostly used for elastic synchronisation / management tasks
+- Listeners for the events
+- Models
+- Notification messages
+- Observers
+- Policies
+- Providers
+- Repositories which can be used for storing / retrieving model entities
+- Services, various business logic services
+- Traits

 ## Professionals

-The data from the id provider is leading
+When creating a professional, a user is created in Amazone Cognito.
+These are users for the instrument catalog.

-The data in the professionals table is a copy of the data in the
+The data in the professionals' table is a copy of the users in
+the cognito user pool.
+The data from the id-provider is leading

-id-provider.
-To sync the data in the database with the data from the
+To sync the data in the database with the data from the id-provider
-id-provider you can run the following command.
+you can run the following command.

 ```
-professionals:sync
+professionals:sync {environmentSlug?} {--d|destructive}
 ```

 The commands updates the last_seen_date of all the professionals it
 found.
 Naturally the last_seen_date of professionals missing from the
 id-provider will not update.
 You might want to remove those from
 professionals from the database.
+You can use the destructive option to
-There are methods in place to do so
+do so